DavidTongxx/P2_Recom_Sys_MovieLens/GroupDiscussion.md

 Michael:
 Explore the file u.user which contains user information of age, gender, occupation and zip code for each of 943 users.

+#GroupDiscussion2 week8

+1)Movie's popularity index

+We tried to add number of raters for each movie.
+It can be viewed as an index of movies' popularity.
+Apparently, there is pointless to compare the rater number of movies which released in 1994 with the rater number of movies which released in 1964.
+So, the released year of movies is also included to normalize movies' popularity.

+By Xingxing March 11